 In this particular example, four of the gene clusters in the pangenome had fragmented genes.
 The bars in the report show the relative length of each gene compared to the full-length reference, and their position reflects the actual layout of fragments on the contig.
 Green bars represent the full-length reference gene determined by anvi’o, blue bars represent the longest fragment in a genome (labeled fragmented_gene), red bars represent shorter fragments, and gray bars represent genes from genomes where the gene is not fragmented.
 Genome names and anvi’o gene caller ids are also shown to double check things.

-The purpose of this report is for you to go back to the pangenome with anvi-display-pan, search for some of the gene clusters, and inspect them to confirm that you are happy with the result.
+The purpose of the terminal output is to give you a sense of the decisions made and how they look in the context of the pangenome in general.
+It would be useful to go back to the pangenome with anvi-display-pan, search for some of the gene clusters, and inspect them to confirm that you are happy with the results.

 If you are satisfied and would like your pangenome to include this information, you will need to restart the pangenomics workflow with these newly annotated contigs-db files so anvi-summarize output can include the necessary data for you to be able to do functional enrichment analyses of genes that have fragmented_gene annotations.

-By default, the longest fragment in a genome must be at least 70% of the full-length reference to receive the fragmented_gene label.
-You can adjust this threshold:
+By default, the longest fragment in a genome must be at least 50% of the full-length reference to receive the fragmented_gene label.
+You can adjust this threshold to be more stringent or more permissive with the --min-full-length-ratio flag:

 If you want to see what the program would annotate without actually writing to any database, use the --report-only flag: